Area Bonus in Pokémon Sleep

 Using area bonus strategically

 Some players—the min-est to the max-est ones—will literally set an alarm to do this.
-They want to benefit from a strong sleep session on Sunday night on one island, then ticket over to another island for the Monday bonus.
+They want to benefit from a strong sleep session on Sunday night on one area, then ticket over to another area for the Monday bonus.

-A more practical approach: travel to the island you want the bonus at on Sunday morning.
-That way you still benefit from high spawn counts and dream shards from the previous week, and you only sacrifice one day on the new island.
+A more practical approach: travel to the area you want the bonus at on Sunday morning.
+That way you still benefit from high spawn counts and dream shards from the previous week, and you only sacrifice one day on the new area.

 Here are a few tips for managing area bonus strategically: